-In website content operation, we often encounter situations where a large amount of text needs to be displayed.
-If these long texts are not properly handled, they may exceed the designed container, leading to a chaotic page layout and seriously affecting the user experience.AnQi CMS provides flexible and powerful template functions, which can easily solve the display issues of long text, especially for automatic line breaks.
+In website content operations, we often encounter situations where a large amount of text needs to be displayed.
+If these long texts are not properly handled, they may exceed the designed container, causing page layout to become disordered and severely affecting user experience.Anqi CMS provides us with flexible and powerful template functions, which can easily solve the display problems of long text, especially for automatic line breaks.

-UsewordwrapThe filter is very intuitive, and you would typically call it in the template as follows:
+UsewordwrapThe filter is very intuitive, you usually call it like this in the template:

 {{ 您的长文本变量 | wordwrap: 每行字符数 }}

-For example, if you want to make a text block namedarchive.Contentwrap automatically at about 50 characters per line, you can write it like this:
+For example, if you want to make a long text namedarchive.Contentwrap automatically at about 50 characters per line

 <div class="content-display">